Piyush-manwani/car_scanner/README.md

 4. Either type your symptoms in the chat box or drag and drop a photo into the upload area
 5. Press Enter or click send
 6. Get your AI diagnosis instantly
-7. Click "Save to History" to log the repair

 ### Example symptoms